December 15, 2014, by Kathryn Steenson

 Fortunately a record player accompanied the donation of the records, otherwise we would have struggled to play them.
 Despite the manufacturer’s confident declaration that the format would never be obsolete, just 40 years later they have been proved wrong.

-This final document is an accrual to be added into a much larger collection.
+The final document is an accrual to be added into a much larger collection.
 Ht: Correspondence of Mary Howitt (1799-1888) contains hundreds of letters that Mary, her mother, and sisters wrote to each other.
 The various family members moved around England, Germany, America and Italy, and consequently the letters contain extraordinarily detailed accounts of their daily lives and opinions of the world around them.
-This pencil portrait by Anna Mary Howitt accompanies a handwritten account of her meeting with the subject, William Robertson, at The Hermitage, Highgate, in 1854.
+We now add to our collections a pencil portrait by Anna Mary Howitt, which accompanies a handwritten account of her meeting with the subject, William Robertson, at The Hermitage, Highgate, in 1854.
 She describes how an elderly man with a crippled leg came to their door begging.
 Noticing he was trembling with age and cold, he was invited in to warm himself by the fire.
 Whilst Anna sketched him, Robertson spoke about his wartime experiences during the Battle of the Nile and the Battle of Trafalgar, and how lonely he was since the death of his wife.
 The numbering and initials on the sketch suggests the account and the sketch were displayed together, or perhaps were part of a scrapbook that has long since been taken apart.
 It’s a lovely document and nicely complements the rest of the family’s papers.

 None of these items have been fully processed, but we hope to add them to the online catalogue soon, after which they can be viewed in the Reading Room on King’s Meadow Campus.
 The Reading Room will be closed from Thursday 25th December 2014 until 9am on Monday 5th January 2015.